CortexIntelligentAutomation/docs/content/en/docs/2023.7/_shared/architecture/components/purpose/data-storage-service.md

-Application Service that can be used to store and retreive data for executions within in the Innovation platform.
+Application Service that can be used to store and retrieve data for executions within in the Innovation platform.